-Wastewater samples must be handled, prepared, and analyzed by gas chromatograph/electron capture detector in accordance with USEPA Methods 624.1 and 625.1 of 40 CFR 136 as amended.
+Wastewater samples must be handled, prepared, and analyzed by gas chromatograph/electro capture detector in accordance with USEPA Methods 624.1 and 625.1 of 40 CFR 136 as amended.

-b.
+- b.
 The sludge shall be sampled and analyzed for the one hundred and ten (110) organic priority pollutants.
-A sludge sample shall be collected concurrent with a wastewater sample and taken as final sludge.

-Sampling and analysis shall conform to USEPA Methods 608.3, 624.1, and 625.1 unless an alternate method has been approved by IEPA.
+A sludge sample shall be collected concurrent with a wastewater sample and taken as final sludge. - Sampling and analysis shall conform to USEPA Methods 608.3, 624.1 and 625.1 unless an alternate method has been approved by IEPA. - c.
+Sample collection, preservation and storage shall conform to approved USEPA procedures and requirements.